-2 Information collected as part of the 2022 AM Data Collection may be used to develop scenarios referenced in criterion 1.3.
+1 Information collected as part of the 2022 AM Data Collection may be used to develop scenarios referenced in criterion 1.3.

-3 To reflect the international activity of these IAIGs.
+2 To reflect the international activity of these IAIGs.

-- d.
-These additional scenarios are standardised and differentiated according to business models.
-For life business, the scenarios include changes to equity values, interest rates, credit spreads, mortality rates and lapse rates.
-For non-life business, the scenarios include changes appropriate to the nature of the business, like changes on non-life insurance risks. - e.
-Volunteer Groups also provide the following information to inform the analysis: - i. a description of an economic and/or underwriting scenario that would cause AM capital resources to become less than AM capital requirement at the group level and an estimate of AM capital resources and capital requirement under this scenario, as well as the corresponding impact on the ICS. - ii. a description of an economic and/or underwriting scenario that would cause ICS capital resources to become less than ICS capital requirement at the group level and an estimate of ICS capital resources and capital requirement under this scenario, as well as the corresponding impact on the AM.
+- 1.6 Volunteer Groups also provide the following information to inform the analysis: - a.
+The AM results and a description of an economic and/or underwriting scenario that would cause AM capital resources to become less than AM capital requirement at the group level, as well as the corresponding impact on the ICS. - b.
+The ICS results and a description of an economic and/or underwriting scenario that would cause ICS capital resources to become less than ICS capital requirement at the group level, as well as the corresponding impact on the AM.

-Individual elements of a group solvency approach, ie valuation, capital resources and capital requirement, will be analysed; however, the decision on comparable outcomes will consider the elements in totality.
+HLP 2: Individual elements of a group solvency approach, ie valuation, capital resources and capital requirement, will be analysed; however, the decision on comparable outcomes will consider the elements in totality.